Axway/amplify-central/content/en/docs/connect_manage_environ/connect_api_manager/agent-variables.md

 #
 #Marketplace Provisioning and Deprovisioning
 #
-# enable the gRPC communication with Amplify platform.
+# enable (default) the gRPC communication with Amplify platform.
 Be sure the http/2 connectivity is allowed to cross your firewall/proxy if any.
 CENTRAL_GRPC_ENABLED=true
 # enable (default) to store a cache locally when the agent is stopped.
 It enables the agent to resume from where it left off when restarting.
 AGENTFEATURES_PERSISTCACHE=true